Columbia 400 Training

 Columbia 400 Training Itinerary (3 days)

-Our Columbia 400 training is tailored to the needs and experience of the individual.
-Typically the full course requires 3 days of training.
+Our Columbia 400 training is tailored to the needs and experience of the individual pilot.
+Typically, however, the full course requires three days of training.

 The typical progression is as follows:

 - Ground Training – Overview of aircraft, systems, and operation

 - Flight Training – Introduction to basic aircraft operations and maneuvers, takeoffs and landings

 - Ground Training – Advanced systems operation and review

 - Flight Training – Instrument procedures, GPS, WAAS, VOR, ILS (as applicable)

 - Flight Training – Emergency and abnormal operations, high altitude training, review and practice maneuvers and pattern work

 Many aircraft owners choose to schedule an additional (fourth) day after the initial transition training to allow time for a BFR and/or IPC.
 This can be discussed with the instructor at the time of scheduling.